gmoyanollc/java-json-schema-generator/README.md

 - [x] include base definition in derived component, e.g., mo:Degree360Type --> nc:Degree360Type, Type --> SimpleType
 - [x] generate schema files recursively or remove filter for JSONIX compiler.
 The schema file for certain definition properties is never generated because the property is locally referenced by a definition but not defined in the local JSONIX schema file.
 This may be attributeable to filtered generation of JSONIX artifacts.
 [Example]("http://release.niem.gov/niem/niem-core/3.0/#SystemName")  Another case is a definition not referenced by a local 'anyOf' component.
-- [x] refactor global scope to include constants in generator object [ ] halt execution when file not found
+- [x] refactor global scope to include constants in generator object [X] halt execution when file not found
-  [ ] $id needs to conform to json schema [spec](https://tools.ietf.org/html/draft-handrews-json-schema-00#section-9.2)
+  [ ] $id needs to conform to json schema [spec](https://tools.ietf.org/html/draft-handrews-json-schema-00#section-9.2) [ ] JSON-LD context builder
+  [ ] enumeration Code List builder
+  [ ] custom component representation, e.g., add a regex pattern

 - - -